Case study: compensation for delayed cervical cancer diagnosis

 As there were changes to Mrs A’s cells, the doctor offered Mrs A two choices: a biopsy or a further smear test in six months.
 The doctor didn’t indicate any urgency, so our client opted for the smear test six months later.

 At that next smear test, Mrs A was told that she needed a loop biopsy.
 This biopsy took place in September 2008, however, it failed to take enough of the cervix and not all of the pre-cancerous cells were removed.
 Mrs A had another biopsy but again, not all of the cells were removed.

 As a result, Mrs A had to have a radical hysterectomy (an operation to remove the womb) in February 2009.
 Sadly it was only during this procedure that it was discovered that Mrs A did indeed have cervical cancer.

 As a result, she underwent chemotherapy and radiotherapy treatment, both of which were extremely disruptive.
 Mrs A was very unwell throughout.

-Our client was later advised that if she had undergone a smear test prior to the colposcopy in February 2008, would not have had to undergo the chemotherapy, radiotherapy or the hysterectomy.
-Whilst it would not have been standard practice to conduct a smear beforehand, it would’ve been good practice when considering the claimant’s age and past medical history.
+Our client was later advised that if she had undergone a smear test prior to the colposcopy in February 2008, would not have had to undergo chemotherapy, radiotherapy or a hysterectomy.
+Whilst it would not have been standard practice to conduct a smear beforehand, it would have been good practice when considering the claimant’s age and past medical history.